eficode-academy/kubernetes-katas/configmaps-secrets.md

 Both configmaps and secrets are generic `key-value` pairs, but secrets are `base64 encoded` and configmaps are not.

 > :bulb: Secrets are not encrypted, they are encoded.
-This means that if someone gets access to the cluster, they can will be able to read the values.
+This means that if someone gets access to the cluster, they will be able to read the values.

 ## ConfigMaps